 - 20% related to materials and machines

-The study continues to highlight that though human error does play a part in defects such as poor workmanship, poor supervision and lack of skill and experience, there are many other contributing factors.
+The study continues to highlight that though the human error does play a part in defects such as poor workmanship, poor supervision and lack of skill and experience, there are many other contributing factors.
 Such factors include:

 - Organisational issues